carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 > > print(fields.clip(wells_cx_500mbuffer).shape)
 > > ~~~
 > > {: .language-python}
-> > Note that a ploygon can fall in the 500m buffer of multiple points.
+> > Note that a polygon can fall in the 500m buffer of multiple points.
 So we should use `.unique()` function to get the actual number of the polygons.
 > {: .solution}
 {: .challenge}

 ## (optional) Modify the geometry of a GeoDataFrame

 > ## Challenge: Investigate the waterway lines
-> Now we will take a deeper look in the Dutch waterway lines: `waterways_nl`.
+> Now we will take a deeper look at the Dutch waterway lines: `waterways_nl`.
 Let's visualize it with the `plot` function.
 Can you tell what is wrong with this vector file?
 > > ## Answers
 > > By plotting out the vector file, we can tell that the latitude and longitude of the file are flipped.
 > > ~~~